 For severe tooth decay or injury that cannot be treated with a simple crown or filling, your dentist in Friendswood provides comfortable root canal therapy.
 Yes, you read that right -- there is nothing to fear from a modern root canal.
 Also known as endodontic therapy, the treatment is often the last solution available before extraction of the tooth is necessary.
-Continue reading to learn more about the procedure from Dr. James Sierra and Dr. Carmac Taylor at Friendswood Dental Group.
+Continue reading to learn more about root canals in Friendswood, TX from Dr. James Sierra at Friendswood Dental Group.

 Root Canals: An Overview